 Of course, your clothes should be appropriate for your job.
 Yet it’s essential for you to be comfortable and feel good wearing them!

-Research suggests that when you feel positive about what you’re wearing, it can affect the way you think.
+Research suggests that when you feel positive about what you’re wearing, it can affect how you think.

 Though you want your work attire to look and feel good, that doesn’t mean you need to spend a lot of money.

 The good news is your new work clothes don’t have to break the bank.
-With a little planning and some time, your closet can be home to a great, professional wardrobe — on a budget.
+With a bit of planning and some time, your closet can be home to a great, professional wardrobe — on a budget.

 Before you start shopping, take time to think about your wardrobe-building strategy.
 Write down your budget and list what you need.
 This is especially important when you’re going for a minimalist work wardrobe.